gideonite/WIP/notes.md

 data (CBS segments), there may be a probe or two which is off and will cause GISTIC to fail with an unhelpful error message.

+#### GISTIC supplementary materials

+GISTIC2.0 is an iterative MLE algorithm (whatever that is, I suppose you might want to think about Expectation Maximization):

+You are given a set of breakpoints, you're job is to estimate the CN events that took place.
+Say you have just 3 breakpoints for example.
+What could have happened?
+It could have been just one event (the middle one), or it could have been two events.
+Of course, you have more than just breakpoints, you also have amplitudes help you start to think about this...

+1. *base case:* Construct the base background rate by using a simplified deconstruction with the following two assumptions:

+   a. break points represent only a single CN event
+   b.
+CN gains are not followed by CN losses and visa-versa

+Given these two assumptions, it should be clear that the higher the amplitude of the CNA, the later it must have occured in the SCNA history.
+And thus, we can easily construct an initial deconstruction (SCNA history), and from that bin to compute the background rate of SCNA.

+This basically boostrapping the ping pong between background rate and deconstruction by making the assumptions necessarily to determine (deterministically!) a deconstruction (history).

+2. *induction step:* create a new background rate of SCNA from the current history, which here amounts to simply a list of CN events.
+So take those SCNAs and bin them according by length and amplitude, and then use a frequency from that.
+Construct a new history using the new background rate.

+Keep doing this until there is convergence (not proven that it always converges, but apparently it does "in practice").

+*Always assuming that SCNAs are independent*

+##### Gene GISTIC:

+In addition to doing the stuff above (actually, question -- what do you get out of all of this??), there is also Gene GISTIC.
+We are going to score individual markers, by taking the log likelihood of observing focal events over i

+Say we have a marker `i`, we can compute a score on `i` by taking the log likelihood of all the focal SCNAs over `i`, given the arm-level SCNAs over `i`.
+We get the probability function from the steps above.
+So the goal of the steps above is to generate that background rate of SCNA given length and amplitude.

+You can extend this to genes by taking the min of the above score on all the markers in a gene.

+**And then, and this is something I don't really understand, you sum this min score across all of your samples.**

+And that's GISTIC scores genes.

+**Still need to understand targeted regions of CNA.**

 ## Oncoprint

 ### What Was Done